Assistant Principal Oboe

 The Gilchrist Foundation Chair

-His Carnegie Hall debut as a soloist with the New York String Orchestra in 1970 led to an invitation from Rudolf Serkin to participate in the Marlboro Music Festival in Vermont, where he was the principal oboe in the orchestra under the baton of Pablo Casals.
-He has performed at many other prestigious summer festivals, including Lincoln Center’s Mostly Mozart Festival and the Carmel Bach Festival in California.
+Henoch debuted as a soloist at Carnegie Hall in 1970 with the New York String Orchestra.
+This led to an invitation to play principal oboe at the Marlboro Music Festival in Vermont.
+Henoch has performed at many other summer festivals, including Lincoln Center’s Mostly Mozart and the Carmel Bach festivals.